 Flight control of an ornithopter basically involves three basic motions namely: pitch, roll and yaw which involve the motion of the ornithopter about its x, y and z axis respectively.
 Each of these motions can be combined with another to gain a certain movement in the ornithopter.

 Ornithopter flight control systems like that of fixed wing aircrafts consists of flight control surfaces such as the flexible tailing section of the wings as well as the tail itself.
 The primary component for flight control for the ornithopter is the tail section i.e. the angular orientation of the tail is the determining factor to the ornithopters direction of flight.
 The tail is controlled by servo motors located at different sections of the ornithopter.
 One of the servo motors is positioned and connected in such a way that it is responsible for the upward and downward angular motion of the tail, while the second servo is positioned and connected to produce to rolling motion of the tail.
-The movement of the tail results in different manoeuvres of the ornithopter, these can be explained as follows: -
+The movement of the tail results in different manoeuvres of the ornithopter, these can be explained as follows.

 If the fuselage servo pushes the linkage that connects it to the tail servo housing forward then the resulting motion is an upward motion of the tail.
-The result of this motion of the tail is that the centre of gravity of the ornithopter is shifted forward while the continuous fluid stream acting around the tail exerts a pressure on the tail causing a downward force at the tail and an overall positive pitching moment on the ornithopter
+The result of this motion of the tail is that the centre of gravity of the ornithopter is shifted forward while the continuous fluid stream acting around the tail exerts a pressure on the tail causing a downward force at the tail and an overall positive pitching moment on the ornithopter.

 If the fuselage servo pushes the linkage that connects it to the tail servo housing backward then the resulting motion is a downward motion of the tail.
 The result of this motion of the tail is that the centre of gravity of the ornithopter is shifted forward while the continuous fluid stream acting around the tail exerts a pressure on the tail causing an upward force at the tail and an overall negative pitching moment on the ornithopter.

-If tail servo is tilts the tail to the left of the ornithopter then the ornithopter experiences a clockwise yaw motion.
+If tail servo is tilting the tail to the left of the ornithopter then the ornithopter experiences a clockwise yaw motion.

-If tail servo is tilts the tail to the right of the ornithopter then the ornithopter experiences an anticlockwise yaw motion.
+If tail servo is tilting the tail to the right of the ornithopter then the ornithopter experiences an anticlockwise yaw motion.

 2.3.5 Radio Control